MooersLab/latexemacs28/README.md

 The other Emacs configurations posted on MooersLab work with Emacs 29.0.5 or emacs 30.
 However, many people use Emacs 28.2 and will continue to do so for several years.
 There are slight differences in the available features of these configurations.
 In addition, the packages have to be compiled with the corresponding version of the elisp compiler.

 ## Where it works
 This configuration works with Mac OS 10.15 and Mac 13.1.
 It should work with Windows and Linux out of the box.
 On a 2018 MacBook Pro, Emacs finishes loading and garbage collecting in about 15 seconds on average.
-The startup could be sped up by replacing use-package with require but the loss of benefits from use-package outweight the gain in reduced start up time
+You can speed up the startup time by replacing `use-package` with `require`, but the loss of benefits from use-package outweighs the gain in reduced startup time.

 ## Notes
 - The dashboard does not display in a buffer on startup.
 Invoke and switch to its buffer with Fn-F1.